canada-ca/open-source-logiciel-libre/en/directives/publishing-open-source-code.md

 ### The expected results of this directive are as follows

-* Canadians are able to find, use and contribute to GC software projects and source code to support meaningful engagement with their government.
+* Canadians are able to find, reuse and contribute to GC software projects and source code to support meaningful engagement with their government.

 ## Requirements